Nthompson096/4score/README.md

 you'll need to install the depenedancy for google text to speech such as:
 ~~mpg123 ffmpeg and ffplay and you should be set!~~

-Disregard that just run requirements.txt
+Disregard that just run requirements.txt with

+``pip install -r requirements.txt``

 This would be only used for text only; on by default; comment it out if using voice.